 Ravel, Double Bill, Glyndebourne, 2013.
 Mostly picked for the L’heure espagnole which features great comic performances from Stephanie d’Oustrac and Elliott Madore in a mad cap production by Laurent Pelly.
 Great fun.

 Tchaikovsky, Eugene Onegin, Metropolitan Opera, 2007.
 One of the early HD broadcasts and still one of the best.
-It’s classic Robert Carsen simplicity, elegance and insight married to strong performances from Renée Fleming and Dmitri Horostovsky.
+It’s classic Robert Carsen simplicity, elegance and insight married to strong performances from Renée Fleming and Dmitri Hvorostovsky.
 It’s one of Brian Large’s last efforts behind the camera and one of his best.
-Mysteriously the Met dropped this production for a vastly inferior one but rumour has it that it lives on.
+Mysteriously the Met dropped this production for a vastly inferior one but the COC bought it and it still exists.

 Verdi, La Traviata, Aix-en-Provence, 2011.
 François Sivadier’s production is dark, dangerous and incredibly moving.
 It’s a Traviata shorn of “prettiness” focussing on sex, money and power.
 Natalie Dessay is brilliant and the rest of the music making is very good too.
 Technical values are high.